Choosing Your Sound Door Wisely

 Our suggestion is to review recent test results from accredited acoustics labs as this is your best chance to objectively compare acoustic doors.
 Unfortunately, this is also where the waters muddy a bit.
 The expected consistency from lab to lab allows for a 6 point STC swing.
 An entirely legitimate test from Lab A may yield an STC 40 and at Lab B a solid STC 46.
 Miscalculations, different qualities in microphones, humidity, temperature, lab noise vs. outside noise, flanking, size of testing wall, and many other contributing factors can skew the results.

 The result of this is a manufacturer sending a door specimen to five different labs fishing for whatever rating is the highest.
-Why not advertise the STC 46 if that is your highest test result?
-It may be STC 40 at Lab A, but it was STC 46 at Lab B, so go with the higher number for marketing and access to additional markets.
+Why not advertise the highest test result?
+It may be STC 40 at Lab A, but it was STC 46 at Lab B, so go with the higher number for marketing and access to additional markets that require at least STC 46 doors.

 We chose to have our final testing conducted at NWAA Labs in Washington for several reasons: